hq-tr/kummer_equation/README.md

 	--E_max: upper bound for the range of energy in which the eigenvalues are searched (default value = 10)

 After completion:
-- A .dat file will be generated in the subdirectory "energies".
-The left collumn is the energy and right collumn is the corresponding L_z sector
+- A `.dat` file will be generated in the subdirectory `energies/`.
+The left collumn is the energy and right collumn is the corresponding $L_z$ sector

 ### Plotting the spectrum
 There is another script that can be used for plotting the spectrum: